I’ll admit to being a bit ticked that Thomas Vanek of the Buffalo Sabres was not on this list of the

 My next step is to script this process and tie it to a watched folder.
 Imagine dropping a combo update into a watched folder … and letting a script generate the new, updated image for you.

-Thanks to Aaron for letting me know that the Sabres had clinched+the+top+spot+in+the+Eastern+Conference+with+their+4-1+win+over+Pittsburgh.
+[Bad link] for letting me know that the

 How else can I explain the perfection, from the mere specifications, of the Microsoft Wireless Laser Mouse 8000?
 It appears to be so close to my buying criteria that they may very well have crawled inside my head to develop its feature set.